jose-elias-alvarez/null-ls.nvim/doc/CONFIG.md

 Lowering `debounce` will result in more frequent diagnostic refreshes at the cost of running diagnostic sources more frequently.
-The default value should be enough to provide nearly-instantaneous feedback from most sources without unnecessary resource usage.
+The default value should be enough to provide near-instantaneous feedback from most sources without unnecessary resource usage.

 ### save_after_format (boolean)